whitneyburton/portfolios/students/1510/greg-armstrong/20160429-gregory-armstrong-m4.md

 * [GitHub URL](https://github.com/GregoryArmstrong/portal2d)
 * [Original Assignment](https://github.com/turingschool/lesson_plans/blob/master/ruby_04-apis_and_scalability/gametime_project.markdown)

 In this project, we (Beth Secor & Greg Armstrong) decided to recreate the game Portal in 2D using solely JavaScript.
-We were able to finish the game with 4 different levels, however none of the provided extensions really fit with the spirit of the game so we did not attempt them (multiplayer specifically was not really possible.
-I mean it was, but that would be Portal2D-2.
-That comes next.)
+We were able to finish the game with 4 different levels, however none of the provided extensions really fit with the spirit of the game so we did not attempt them (multiplayer specifically was not really possible.)
 I learned a ton about JavaScript in this project, and overall found it to be my favorite project for all of Turing.

 ### Scores: